Cuween Chambered Cairn

 Off the northern edge of the Scottish coast, lies a Sacred Place, the Orkney Isles, where Neolithic man made his home in the far distant past, raised Sacred Circles of stone, and built many Sacred tombs for their dead, while they lived in stone built villages and worshipped long forgotten Gods.

-“Like being born backwards,” I mused to myself as my hands and knees got cold and wet as I slowly made my way along the damp flag stones, hued by ancient hands from the shore line thousands of years ago.
+“Like being born in reverse,” I mused to myself as my hands and knees got cold and wet, and the fear in me rose, as I slowly made my way along the damp flag stones, hued by ancient hands from the shore line thousands of years ago.

-I lit another candle, then another, the panic subsided, and slowlyI moved on, standing slowly in the chamber, the light gathering as the flames lept up, filling the small interior with flickering light.
+I lit another candle, then another, the panic subsided as the light grew, and slowly I moved on, standing slowly in the chamber, the light gathering as the flames leapt up, filling the small interior with flickering light.

 I called the boys in and the atmosphere changed – it grew less intent and part of me was disappointed, and left wondering why.

 We lit incense, meditated and one played on his flute… but for me the magick had dissipated.

-We walked on up the hill to take in the view above the tomb, out towards the bay below, when suddenly the man we had spoken to, not five minutes earlier, rushed out of the tomb and took off over the style running down the path as tho’ followed by a thousand screaming spirits!!!!
+We walked on up the hill above the tomb, to take in the view out towards the bay below, when suddenly the man we had spoken to, not five minutes earlier, rushed out of the tomb and took off over the style running down the path as tho’ followed by a thousand screaming spirits!!!!

 A true story.